 6# The Terror

-7# Revolutionary Wars
+7# The Revolutionary Wars

-8# But was the French Revolution successful?
+8# Was the French Revolution successful?

 The military changes the revolution brought and mentioned before are more obvious.
 Armies of the Ancient Regime were formed more often than not by mercenaries, relatively small, and heterogenic in terms of weapons and uniforms.
 However, the revolutionary and Napoleonic armies of France were huge, sometimes exceeding half a million, patriotic citizens defending the state.
 A new concept brought to the table by the French Revolution and that gave birth to the first modern army.

 In terms of political changes the Revolution would have to wait to finally see its ideas take root.
 After the defeat of Napoleon in 1815, the subsequent Bourbon restoration attempted to sweep under the carpet all the enshrined ideas of the Revolution, but miserably failed.
 Nationalism emerged, the expression of national will that underpins our modern states, with a new game and vocabulary of politics, Left Vs Right, which owes its existence to the National Convention of 1792, when revolutionary deputies would sit on the left of the speaker, and conservatives on the right.